ohbm/osr2021/review.md

 layout: page
 title: Review Proposals
 ---

 <p align="justify">
 All talk proposals will undergo open community review before decisions are made on what material to include in our program.
-The final selection of presentations is determined by the OS-SIG through a combination of community interest, relatedness to our [formats](/formats.md/), and diversity of representation.
+The final selection of presentations is determined by the OS-SIG through a combination of community interest, relatedness to our <a href="https://github.com/ohbm/osr2021/formats">Formats</a>, and diversity of representation.
 </p>
 <p align="justify">
-You are welcome to review all talk submissions on our <a href="https://github.com/ohbm/osr2021/issues">GitHub repository</a>.
+You are welcome to review all talk submissions on our <a href="https://github.com/ohbm/osr2021/submit">submission form</a>.
 We also invite you to comment on items tagged as "emergent", and get in contact with the organisers if you are interested in joining the discussion.
 </p>
 <p align="justify">
 You are reminded that you will be expected to communicate on these proposals in accordance with the